dustdustinthewind/IntralismQoLMod/README.md

 - Remake arcs editing to be closer to osu!m's editor in design.
 - Sliding/stepped BPM tool?
 - BPM Find tool (tap to the beat)
 - Store raw texture data in map folder?
 With how small compression makes images, it may be reasonable to store them rather than loading/recompressing every time we load a map.
-This would significantly cut down loading times for maps, especially those with many images.
+This would significantly cut down loading times for maps with many images.
 - Calculate and display difficulty on map select
 - Toggle zooms in options (nerfs your max score on official maps so who cares bout modded rank submissions here lol)
 - Keyboard shortcuts on main menu (one key press to editor for example)